 For example, there are more than a dozen onsite restaurants.
 If you’re interested in a fine dining experience, try Cedric’s Tavern or Stable Café (located in a historic stable).

-Reserve ahead and know where your restaurant is located so you don’t find yourself dashing from your tour at the mansion over to Antler Hill with not enough time.
+Reserve ahead and know which “hub” your restaurant is located in so you don’t find yourself dashing from your tour at the mansion over to Antler Hill with not enough time.

 Or, keep it simple by hitting the Smokehouse Food Truck for Carolina BBQ and other Southern favorites (which is at Antler Hill…steps from the winery).